Resonant transitions due to changing boundaries: The Physical System and its Hamiltonian

 The Hamiltonian describing the particle is simply given by the kinetic term:

 with the time-dependent Dirichlet boundary conditions:

-More precisely, the Hamiltonian is given by an operator which coincides with the kinetic term in the domain corresponding to the box, and zero elsewhere.
+More precisely, the Hamiltonian is given by an operator which coincides, time by time, with the kinetic term in the domain corresponding to the box, and zero elsewhere.
 For the sake of simplicity we will avoid introduction of such a new symbol.

-According to our treatment in \cite{ref:DiMartino} and \cite{ref:Anza2014}, we make a unitary transformation which essentially maps the original domain delimited by the boundary given by \eqref{eq:OriginalBoundary} into another domain with the same shape but different diameter:
+According to our treatment in \cite{ref:DiMartino} and \cite{ref:Anza2015}, we make a unitary transformation which essentially maps the original domain delimited by the boundary given by \eqref{eq:OriginalBoundary} into another domain with the same shape but different diameter:

 We call the first domain (the time-dependent one) ${\cal D}_\lambda$ and this second one (the static one) ${\cal D}_1$.
 The relevant unitary operator acts as follows:

 It maps quantum states defined in $\dom_\lambda$ into states defined in $\dom_1$.